 UVI Cinematic Shades – The Dark Side of the Moon

-Hi again, and welcome to our first look at UVI‘s brand new Falcon expansion Cinematic Shades, a rather interesting collection of acoustic and synthetic samples coupled to Falcons amazing semi-modular platform.
+Hi again, and welcome to our first look at the brand new UVI Falcon expansion Cinematic Shades, a rather interesting collection of acoustic and synthetic samples coupled with Falcons’ amazing semi-modular platform.
 Cinematic Shades promises to provide unyielding tension, thunderous releases, and rich, expansive sound environments – so let’s see if it delivers.

-If you’re new to the Falcon logos, it is a sandbox style container for compatible UFS sound libraries, much like Native Instrument’s Kontakt.
-Falcon provides the foundations for sound libraries to build on, providing FX, synthesis, MIDI utilities, arpeggiators and the like.
-Most importantly it lets you layer and mix libraries to your heart’s desire (or, your PC’s CPU limitations of course), each layer containing its own set of modulators, FX, oscillators, you name it.
+(Review updated September 2017) If you’re new to the Falcon logos, it is a sandbox-style container for compatible UFS sound libraries, much like Native Instrument’s Kontakt.
+UVI Falcon provides the foundations for sound libraries to build on, providing FX, synthesis, MIDI utilities, arpeggiators and the like.
+Most importantly it lets you layer and mix libraries to your heart’s desire (or to your computer’s CPU limitations of course), each layer containing its own set of modulators, FX, oscillators, you name it.
 The Falcon-specific expansions, such as Cinematic Shades, draw on the advanced capabilities of the platform, allowing you to really push the boundaries.
 Check our full review of Falcon right here for more information.

 Presuming you already have Falcon setup, installing a new expansion is a very straightforward process involving downloading and moving a single UFS file you drop it into your designated UVI folder – though you’ll need to go through the painful iLok gauntlet to activate your license (it seems every time I use iLok it requires a software update, PC shutdown, and reboot).
 Happily, once you’re through the authorization you can freely move the UFS file around your PC as you need, as long as you tell Falcon where it lives.
 It’s a neat system allowing you to delete unused UFS files if you’re not needing it for a while to save HD space, then later simply drop it back in when you have a project to use it on.